CONCORDSNOWFLAKE/x12Tojson/README.md

 4. Once added, the app will be discoverable for the customer to implement

-Conctact us at https://concordusa.com/contactus to learn more about x12Tojson SaaS and what its capabilities can do for your business.
+Conctact us at https://concordusa.com/contactus to learn more about EDI X12 Standard Transaction JSON Converter SaaS and what its capabilities can do for your business.